A Deep Dive Into the History of Patek Philippe’s Nautilus

 The baguette diamonds utilized as hour markers and the etched anniversary date on the dial (40 1976-2016) were sometimes thought to be too flamboyant.
 And yet, despite the high prices due to the materials, these Nautilus watches remained sought after and sold out right away.

 How quickly the anniversary models sold shows the desirability of this iconic timepiece.
 If you are one of the lucky individuals who own one of these luxury watches and you are looking to cash in on your investment, our team here at Biltmore Loan and Jewelry is interested in buying and paying competitively.
-To request an appraisal or free evaluation, complete our online form here or bring your authentic Nautilus watch during a scheduled appointment at our office in Scottsdale or Chandler AZ.
+To request an appraisal or free evaluation, complete our online form here or bring your authentic Nautilus watch during a scheduled appointment at our office in Scottsdale.